Netsilik: Culture

 By 1923, the Netsilik were in possession of firearms, and iron and steel had also begun to replace flint and bone for arrowheads, harpoons, needles, knives and other tools.
 This made hunting much easier, and the traditional migration patterns of the Netsilik began to change.
-From the 1930s to the 1960s, Christian missionaries and the Canadian government became more involved in the lives of the Netsilik, who began trading fox pelts in order to generate income to purchase imported goods.
+From the 1930s to the 1960s, Christian missionaries and the Canadian government became more involved in the lives of the Netsilik, who began trading Arctic fox pelts in order to generate income to purchase imported goods.
 The process of acculturation accelerated in the 1960s, with more and more Netsilik converting to Christianity, moving into permanent settlements built from imported materials, taking up wage labour and using government services.
 Today, the Netsilik essentially do not practice traditional forms of subsistence, although some elders continue to make traditional artifacts such as kayaks and stone tools and trinkets for museums and for sale.

 The Netsilik people were the subject of a 1970s U.S. educational project, Man: A Course of Study, which attracted criticism from American conservative groups.

-In 1988 excerpts from Knud Rasmussen's Journals of the Fifth Thule Expedition were used by Canadian/American composer Raymond Luedeke to create an orchestral work with narration, Tales of the Netilik.
+In 1988 excerpts from Knud Rasmussen's Journals of the Fifth Thule Expedition were used by Canadian / American composer Raymond Luedeke to create an orchestral work with narration, Tales of the Netilik.
 This work was commissioned by six Canadian orchestras and played throughout Canada.

-The explorers Knud Rasmussen and Gontran de Poncins reported that senicide was still practiced by the Netsilik of King William's Land as recently as the 1930s.
+In the 1920s, Knud Rasmussen, and later in the 1930s, Gontran de Poncins reported that senicide was still practised by the Netsilik of King William's Land.